– Heartwood Path Waypoint 1.27 –

 According to Natural Attraction Ecology, all relationships are held together in the web of life because they are attracted to do so.
 These attractions do not appear in our consciousness with any regularity because regrettably we live much of our lives indoors.
 As a result, there is within us an organic void that feels like an uncomfortable psychological emptiness in our thoughts and lives.

-Psychotherapist and author Chellis Glendinning (2007) maintains “that the traumatized state is not merely the domain of the Vietnam veteran or the survivor of childhood abuse, it is the underlying condition of the domesticated people” because “of the built-in displacement of our lives from the Earth.” (p. xiii.)
+Psychotherapist and author Chellis Glendinning (2007) maintains “that the traumatized state is not merely the domain of the Vietnam veteran or the survivor of childhood abuse, it is the underlying condition of the domesticated people” because “of the built-in displacement of our lives from the Earth” (p. xiii.).

 Attempting to fill this void, we want, emotionally and materially; and, as we want, there is never enough.
-Greed, stress, and recklessness become pervasive, at great peril to oneself, other people, and the Earth.
+Greed, stress, and recklessness become pervasive, at great peril to oneself, to other people, and to the Earth.
 “The destruction of the environment is driven by an insatiable craving for more” (Maathai, 2010, P.43).

 The nature-reconnecting activities of the Natural Systems Thinking Process brings natural sensory attraction relationships, called “webstrings,” back into our lives.
-Their presence fights both the craving for more and the activists’ burnout by reinstating forgotten but nevertheless re-invigorating personal and environmental relationships.
+Their presence fights both the craving for more and the activists’ burnout by reinstating forgotten but nevertheless reinvigorating personal and environmental relationships.

-Maathai writes that the concept of “ . . . enough is enough is a matter of monumental discipline.
+Maathai writes that the idea of “ . . . enough is enough is a matter of monumental discipline.
 This will not occur unless it’s linked to the raising of consciousness that is essential to healing the earth” (p.
 40).
-The task of healing the wounds of the earth “is to find a balance between the perspectives...between knowledge based on measurement and data and knowledge that draws on older forms of wisdom and experience.”
-(Maathai, 2010, p.
+The task of healing the wounds of the earth “is to find a balance between the perspectives...between knowledge based on measurement and data and knowledge that draws on older forms of wisdom and experience” (Maathai, 2010, p.
 76).

 After doing nearly one hundred of Dr. Cohen’s activities and after discussing the results of these activities with dozens of fellow participants, I can attest to the fact that Cohen’s methodologies help people overcome their nature-disconnected patterns of thinking and doing—a valuable metamorphosis (conversion) that relieves stress, reduces wanting, and increases participants’ general satisfaction with life.
 While these benefits lead to the optimal functioning that is so critical to the development of people capable of helping others find happiness and environmental sustainability, by themselves Dr. Cohen’s nature-connect activities are not designed to develop and then organize environmental activities.
 They do not, more specifically, lead all the way to the development of a cadre of eco-centric life coaches.
 For the specific purpose of helping activists better themselves and to persevere in their environmental participation, a “bettermorphosis” would occur if one would apply Dr. Cohen’s excellent methodologies along a pointed course of study such as the Heartwood Path developed by myself as a way to answer Brower’s 1986 call to write.